06 Aug 2019

 IDC Energy Insights assists energy businesses and IT leaders, as well as the suppliers that serve them, in making more effective technology decisions by providing accurate, timely, and insightful fact-based research and consulting services.
 Staffed by senior analysts with decades of industry experience, our global research analyzes and advises on business and technology issues facing the utility and oil and gas industries.
 International Data Corporation (IDC) is the premier global provider of market intelligence, advisory services, and events for the information technology market.
 IDC is a wholly owned subsidiary of IDG, the world's leading technology, media, research, and events company.

-Deloitte LLP, Wipro Limited, Tata Consultancy Services Limited, Cognizant Technology Solutions Corporation, Atos S.A., Tech Mahindra Limited, Accenture plc, Indra Sistemas, S.A., DXC Technology Co., Ernst & Young Global Limited, Capgemini Services SAS, HCL, IBM, PricewaterhouseCoopers LLP, NTT DATA Corporation, Infosys Limited, CGI Group Inc.
+Deloitte LLP, Wipro Limited, Tata Consultancy Services Limited, Cognizant Technology Solutions Corporation, Atos SE, Ernst & Young Global Limited, Tech Mahindra Limited, Accenture plc, Indra Sistemas, S.A., DXC Technology Co., Capgemini Services SAS, HCL Technologies Limited, IBM, PricewaterhouseCoopers LLP, NTT DATA Corporation, Infosys Limited, CGI Group Inc.